Hear the full show:

 Dean, Sojourner Truth Library at the State University of New York at New Paltz.
 Library.NewPaltz.edu

-Amid unrelenting criticism and death threats, Dr. Martin Luther King delivered his landmark antiwar speech, Beyond Vietnam at the Riverside Church in New York City (pictured here) on April 4, 1967.
-One year to the day later he was assassinated.
+Amid unrelenting criticism and death threats, Dr. Martin Luther King delivered his landmark antiwar speech, Beyond Vietnam at the Riverside Church in New York City (pictured above, left) on April 4, 1967.

 For more information about these speeches, visit The Martin Luther King, Jr..
 Research and Education Instituteat Stanford University which houses the King Papers Project.